pgfoster/p4-phylogenetics/share/sphinxdoc/tutorial/tut_intro.rst

   from p4 import *

 so all the p4 stuff goes to the 'top level' (which you may not like).
-The p4 script will read in files from the command line, and if you are interactive it will set up completion.
+The p4 script will read in files from the command line.

 This week, p4 will recognize and read data files in the form of Nexus files, fasta files, Phylip (sequential or interleaved), GDE files